-- 1. Lead the analysis of Government legislation and policy initiatives (including the associated policies of other relevant agencies) concerning community safety, crime prevention and criminal justice matters; the development of the PCC's responses to consultation on such initiatives, and the implementation of the PCC's local policy initiatives in conjunction with relevant partners and stakeholders. - 2.
-Review the continued relevance of policies, priorities and objectives contained within the PCC's Police and Crime Plan, concerning community safety, crime prevention/reduction criminal justice matters, and provide advice as necessary and appropriate where changes may be necessary. - 3.
-Supporting the development and maintenance of a robust partnership performance monitoring and reporting framework to support the effective oversight and scrutiny of service delivery, and for preparing reports to assist the PCC in discharging their responsibility for accounting for the use of funds allocated to partners and the value for money of services delivered to the public. - 4.
-Provide in depth expertise and advice to the PCC on partners' service performance to inform negotiations over future service priorities, shared objectives and plans. - 5.
-Joint responsibility for the production and maintenance of the PCC's Police and Crime Plan and Annual Report. - 6.
-Support the development, implementation and review of the PCC's victims and witnesses service commissioning and procurement arrangements to provide an integrated system of victim services across Thames Valley - 7.
-Ensuring appropriate provision of support for the effective discharge of the PCC's local, regional and national functions, e.g.: - communicating with and obtaining the views of the communities of the Thames Valley; victims and witnesses, and other relevant stakeholders on matters pertaining to policing, crime and community safety priorities, service risks and opportunities - liaising with and responding to partners, on behalf of the PCC, in respect of their service priorities and plans, delivery performance, and providing the PCC with an analysis of relevant findings, conclusions and recommendations - support, as appropriate, for the PCC's role on national and regional Association of PCCs (APCC) boards and working groups, etc.
+- 1. Lead the analysis of Government legislation and policy initiatives concerning policing (including the associated policies of other relevant agencies); the development of the PCC's responses to consultation on such initiatives, and the implementation of the PCC's local policy initiatives in conjunction with TVP and partners. - 2.
+Review the continued relevance of policies, priorities and objectives contained within the PCC's Police and Crime Plan, concerning policing and crime prevention/reduction, and provide advice as necessary and appropriate where changes may be necessary. - 3.
+Lead responsibility for developing and maintaining a robust policing performance monitoring and reporting framework to support the effective oversight and scrutiny of TVP and Partners service delivery and for preparing reports to assist the PCC in discharging their responsibility for holding the Chief Constable to account. - 4.
+Provide in depth expertise and advice to the PCC on police service performance to inform negotiations with the Chief Constable over future service priorities and plans. - 5.
+Monitoring and scrutiny of Force collaboration performance and the production of advisory reports to inform and assist the PCC to discharge their duty to hold the Chief Constable to account for policing functions delivered under joint service arrangements. - 6.
+Joint responsibility for the production and maintenance of the Police and Crime Plan and the Annual Report. - 7.
+Ensuring appropriate provision of support for the effective discharge of the PCC's local, regional and national functions, e.g.: - communicating with and obtaining the views of the Chief Constable and other relevant stakeholders on matters pertaining to policing and crime priorities, service risks and opportunities - duty to explore opportunities for collaboration; - advising the PCC on the requirements of the Strategic Policing Requirement and how the PCC/Chief Constable can effectively discharge their duty to support its delivery - liaising with and responding to, on behalf of the PCC, HMIC requirements of the PCC in respect of their inspection of Force service delivery and performance, and providing the PCC with an analysis of their findings, conclusions and recommendations

 Job Title: Policy Development Officer

-(Partnerships & Commissioning)
+(Policing & Performance)

-Job Evaluation Number Z020
+Job Evaluation Number Z021

-- 8. Providing lateral cover and support to the other Policy Development Officer within the Team and undertaking special tasks and projects work commensurate with the level of the post, as necessary and appropriate. - 9.
-Provide resilience for Policy Development Officer (s) in periods of sickness or annual leave. - c.
+- support, as appropriate, for the PCC's role on national and regional Association of PCCs (APCC) boards and working groups, etc. - 8.
+Providing lateral cover and support to the other Policy Development Officer within the Team and undertaking special tasks and projects work commensurate with the level of the post, as necessary and appropriate. - 9.
+Provide resilience for Policy Development Officer (s) in periods of sickness or annual leave.

+Additional comments: The post-holder may be required to attend meetings and events held outside of normal office hours, including at weekends c.
 DIMENSIONS: Include matters as key result areas that make the greatest demands on the role holder, seasonal pressures, items processed, the number of customers and/or level of authority to make financial decisions or commit other resources